QCBSRworkshops/QCBSRworkshops.github.io/content/english/project/r-workshop-01.md

   label: Material required
 - info: 17th March 2022
   label: Next instruction date
-- info: Batman
+- info: Robocop
   label: Next instructor
-title: WK-2 -  Loading and manipulating data in R
+title: WK-01 - Introduction to R
 ---

-## Workshop 2: Loading and manipulating data in R
+## Workshop 1: Introduction to `R`

 In this introductory `R` Workshop you will learn what `R` open-source statistical software is, why you should absolutely start using it, and all the first steps to help you get started in R.